4321 SRAM

 write AND iobus<i> AND phi_1

-iobus<i> will differ from bits, but write AND phi_1 is the same.
-We factor out the shared term and supply it from outside, drastically reducing the complexity inside!
+(write AND phi_1) is the same for all bits.
+We can factor out the shared term and supply it from outside, drastically reducing the complexity for each cell!

 And bubble push: